matrobico/picoctf/reverse-engineering/shop/README.md

 > Reverse Engineering

 ### Description
-> There is something on my shop network running at nc mercury.picoctf.net 59953, but I can't tell what it is.
-Can you?
+> Best Stuff - Cheap Stuff, Buy Buy Buy...
+Store Instance: [source](https://mercury.picoctf.net/static/a94b408ab46e6bd72f915d68be8aebc0/source).
+The shop is open for business at nc mercury.picoctf.net 42159.
 >
-> **Hint 1: What language does a CNC machine use?**
+> **Hint 1: Always check edge cases when programming**
 >

 ### Solution
+We're given a binary and a netcat link to a running instance of said binary.

 ### Flag